ElowenWangWeiyu/projectile-motion-simulation/README.md

 ## How to use

 1. Clone the repository to your local machine.
-2. Install the required dependencies using: %pip install numpy matplotlib
+2. Install the required dependencies using: pip install numpy matplotlib
 3. Run the script:
 4. Follow the prompts to input:
 - Initial velocity (m/s)